-Pursuant to section 110 of the CAA, EPA is proposing to approve the state of Kansas's revisions to the Kansas Administrative Regulations that were submitted to EPA on October 4, 2010, relating to PSD requirements for GHGemitting sources.
-Specifically, Kansas's October 4, 2010, proposed submission: (1) Provides the state of Kansas with the authority to regulate GHGs under its PSD program, and (2) establishes appropriate emissions thresholds for determining PSD applicability to new and modified GHG-emitting sources in accordance with EPA's Tailoring Rule.
-EPA has made the preliminary determination that this SIP revision is
+Pursuant to section 110 of the CAA, EPA is proposing to approve Virginia's October 27, 2010, SIP revision, relating to PSD requirements for GHG-emitting sources.
+Specifically, Virginia's October 27, 2010, proposed SIP revision establishes appropriate emissions thresholds for determining PSD applicability to new and modified GHGemitting sources in accordance with EPA's Tailoring Rule.
+EPA has made the preliminary determination that this SIP revision is approvable because it is in accordance with the CAA and EPA regulations regarding PSD permitting for GHGs.
+EPA is soliciting public comments on the issues discussed in this document.
+These comments will be considered before taking final action.